 This theme is about the care and treatment of livestock through increased understanding of the welfare requirements of the pig.

-Piglet losses during lactation have been reduced from 25% to 15% on this breeding unit, which operates a loose farrowing system.
+Piglet losses during lactation have been reduced from 25% to 15% on this breeding unit, equipped with a Pro Dromi loose farrowing system.

 Feed conversion ratio has improved and pigs have become easier to handle, since this finisher unit owner began changing the type of environmental enrichment in each pen every day to promote the sense of novelty for the pigs.